 “You smoked centipede!”
 Faith put her paws on his shoulders and locked eyes with him.
 “This isn’t real!
 Hold onto yourself!”

 She saw inside Jay’s mouth.
 His esophagus churned with canines and molars.
 Shark teeth swam amid the mix.
 The teeth tore his throat bloody raw.
-Faith turned tail to him.
+Faith turned her tail to him.

 “Open wide.”
 She dipped her tail’s tip into his throat.
 The teeth soaked into her fur and she pulled them out of his mouth.
 “There, is that better?”